-A different password on all your apps and devices — work, social, and personal — is a simple measure you can take to protect your account,especially if MFA is not available.
-Ensure each password includes a mix of letters, numbers, special characters, and contains at least eight to ten characters.
+A different password on all your apps and devices — work, social, and personal — is a simple measure you can take to protect your account, especially if MFA is not available.
+Ensure each password includes a mix of letters, numbers, and special characters, and contains at least eight to ten characters.
 Do not share your password with anyone.
-Use a password manager, like LastPass, to securely store all your passwords and make it easier to create and use unique passwords across apps and services.
+Use a password manager like LastPass to securely store all your passwords and make it easier to create and use unique passwords across apps and services.

 Ensure a secure connection